Skip to content

 Setting up a Project

-This will leave you with a folder containing a barebones vexide project.
+This will leave you with a folder named my-project.
 Open that folder in an editor of your choice (if you aren’t sure what to use, it’s hard to go wrong with VSCode).

-If you’ve worked in a rust project before, this folder structure should be somewhat familiar to you.
+If you’ve worked in a rust project before, this project structure should be somewhat familiar to you.
 If not, that’s okay too!
 There are two files of relevance we’ll worry about right now: